-• CBP duty and federal excise tax, if applicable, are paid when the merchandise is transferred from the zone for consumption, and not until then, effectively deferring

-• While in the zone, merchandise is not subject to U.S. duty or excise tax.
-Certain tangible personal property is generally exempt from state and local ad valorem

-• The rate of duty and tax on the merchandise admitted to a zone may change as a result of operations conducted within the zone.
+- CBP duty and federal excise tax, if applicable, are paid when the merchandise is transferred from the zone for consumption, and not until then, effectively deferring these expenses. - While in the zone, merchandise is not subject to U.S. duty or excise tax.
+Certain tangible personal property is generally exempt from state and local ad valorem taxes. - Goods may be exported from the zone, free of duty and excise tax. - CBP security requirements provide protection against theft. - Merchandise may remain in a zone indefinitely, whether or not subject to duty. - The rate of duty and tax on the merchandise admitted to a zone may change as a result of operations conducted within the zone.
 Therefore, the zone user who plans to enter the merchandise for consumption to CBP territory may normally elect to pay either the duty rate applicable on the foreign material placed in the zone, or the duty rate applicable on the finished article transferred from the zone, whichever is to their advantage.

-According to the president of the National Association of Foreign-Trade Zones (NAFTZ), which is the leading member-based FTZ organization in the U.S., while the FTZ program continues to demonstrate its value to the U.S. economy, it also continues to be a "work in progress as the global economy and technology continue to evolve, creating new opportunities and challenges."27 Autor goes on to say in the NAFTZ 2017 Annual Report that there are several ways the FTZ program can be made more effective.
+According to the president of the National Association of Foreign-Trade Zones (NAFTZ), which is the leading member-based FTZ organization in the U.S., while the FTZ program continues to demonstrate its value to the U.S. economy, it also continues to be a "work in progress as the global economy and technology continue to evolve, creating new opportunities and challenges."
+Autor goes on to say in the NAFTZ 2017 Annual Report that there are several ways the FTZ program can be made more effective.
 They include:

-- Complete the integration process, enabling FTZ users to have full use of CBP's Automated Commercial Environment (ACE) platform. - Update customs regulations governing FTZs, which date back to 1986. - Ensure that companies in U.S. FTZs can compete on equal terms with their foreign competitors, particularly in countries benefitting from free-trade agreements with the U.S.
+- Complete the integration process, enabling FTZ users to have full use of CBP's Automated Commercial Environment (ACE) platform. - Update customs regulations governing FTZs, which date back to 1986.